-This section of the report provides a summary of the inspection of the Entergy Independence Plant Class 3N Landfill facility that was conducted on December 12, 2018.
-The assessment included an interview with the landfill operating company Boral CM Services (Boral) personnel and Entergy personnel, review of weekly inspections of the facility, review of documents pertaining to the operation and compliance of the landfill, and an on-site inspection of the landfill facility.
+This section of the report provides a summary of the inspection of the Entergy Independence Plant Class 3N Landfill facility that was conducted on December 4, 2019.
+Boral was the landfill's operations company from 1/1/2019 to 11/30/2019.
+Charah began operating the Landfill on 12/1/2019.
+The assessment included an interview with the landfill operating company Charah personnel and Entergy personnel, review of weekly inspections of the facility, review of documents pertaining to the operation and compliance of the landfill, and an on-site inspection of the landfill facility.
 Photographs of the site inspection are included in APPENDIX B.